- January 9, 2020

 - Posted by: Jeff Kish

-- Category: Autonomy & Robotics News, Human/Machine Teaming News, Latest News, Research & Development News
+- Categories: Autonomy & Robotics News, Human/Machine Teaming News, Latest News, Research & Development News

 ROCKVILLE, Md. — Jan.
 9, 2020 — Intelligent Automation, Incorporated (IAI), a technology innovation company, announced today that it has been awarded a U.S. Navy contract to create perceptive behaviors for unmanned undersea vehicles (UUV) and unmanned surface vehicles (USV) using machine learning (ML) techniques.